natcap/invest.users-guide/source/urban_cooling_model.rst

     :label: coolingcapacity_intensity

-Urban heat mitigation index (effect of large green spaces)
+Urban Heat Mitigation Index (Effect of Large Green Spaces)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To account for the cooling effect of large green spaces (>2 ha) on surrounding areas (see discussion in Zardo et al. 2017 and McDonald et al. 2016), the model calculates the urban HM index: HM is equal to CC if the pixel is unaffected by any large green spaces, but otherwise set to a distance-weighted average of the CC values from the large green spaces and the pixel of interest.